 The Dog Ate the Meat and Died

 This is not my original work.
-It is a story I heard many years ago.
+It is a story I heard many years ago on a Flip Wilson album.
 I just think it is funny.

 An affluent businessman that was away on a lengthy business trip came home recently to his palatial estate.
 His personal assistant, Ron, met him on the front lawn as he drove up.

 ‘Hey Ron!” the businessman shouted, “How is everything?”

 “Everything is fine, but…oh yeah, your dog died.”
 The assistant replied somewhat somberly.

 “Ol’ Roscoe?
 He’s dead?”
 The man was shocked.
 “Why?
 What happened to him?”